turbot/steampipe-plugin-launchdarkly/docs/tables/launchdarkly_project.md

   left join launchdarkly_environment as e on p.key = e.project_key;
 ```

-### List the projects that have default client side availaility using mobile key enabled
+### List the projects that have default client side availaility using mobile key

 ```sql
 select